SouzaThalez/Portifolio-webPage/README.md

 ## Features and functionality

-Personal website for content display.It has three main pages: Works , Sources and About.
+Personal website for content display.It has three main pages:
 * Works - Completed personal projects page.
 Here a list all of my completed projects
 * Sources - Main tecnologies learned.
 Here i list all of the libraries, laguages and frameworks i have worked with.
 * About - Brief information about me and my hobbies.